 Addiction Treatment in South Florida

 If you are pregnant and need help with a drug and alcohol problem, it’s essential to get help before it’s too late.
 Medically monitored detox and inpatient treatment is the best way to ensure you and your baby are healthy.
 At Ambrosia Treatment Center in South Florida, we help those struggling with addiction and dual diagnosis disorders find freedom.
-To find out more information about treatment, call us now at (866)-778-7470.
+To find out more information about treatment, visit our admissions page today.